GoogleContainerTools/skaffold/docs/content/en/docs/concepts/_index.md

 Skaffold allows you to skip stages.
 If, for example, you run Kubernetes locally with [Minikube](https://kubernetes.io/docs/setup/minikube/), Skaffold will not push artifacts to a remote repository.

+## Image repository handling

+{{% todo 1327 %}}

+Skaffold allows for automatically rewriting image names to your repository.
+This way you can grab a skaffold project and just `skaffold run` it to deploy to your cluster.
+The way to achieve this is the `default-repo` functionality:

+1. Via `default-repo` flag

+        skaffold dev --default-repo <myrepo>

+1. Via `SKAFFOLD_DEFAULT_REPO` environment variable

+        SKAFFOLD_DEFAULT_REPO=<myrepo> skaffold dev

+1. Via skaffold's global config

+If there is no default image repository set, there is no automated image name rewriting.

+The following image name rewriting strategies are designed to be *conflict-free*:

+* if there are multiple users using the same repo, they won't overwrite each others images.
+* the full namespace of the image is rewritten on top of the base so similar image names don't collide in the base namespace (e.g.: repo1/example and repo2/example would collide in the target_namespace/example without this)

+Automated image name rewriting strategies are determined based on the target repository:

+* Target: gcr.io
+  * **strategy**: 		concat unless prefix matches
+  * **example1**: prefix doesn't match:

+    ````
+      example base: 	gcr.io/k8s-skaffold/skaffold-example1
+      example target: 	gcr.io/myproject/myuser
+      example result:
+      gcr.io/myproject/myuser/gcr.io/k8s-skaffold/skaffold-example1
+    ````
+  * **example2**: prefix matches:

+    ```
+      example base: 	gcr.io/k8s-skaffold/skaffold-example1
+      example target: 	gcr.io/k8s-skaffold/myuser
+      example result:
+      gcr.io/k8s-skaffold/myuser/skaffold-example1
+    ```
+* Target: not gcr.io
+  * **strategy**: 		escape & concat & truncate to 256

+    ```
+     example base: 	gcr.io/k8s-skaffold/skaffold-example1
+     example target: 	aws_account_id.dkr.ecr.region.amazonaws.com
+     example result:  aws_account_id.dkr.ecr.region.amazonaws.com/gcr_io_k8s-skaffold_skaffold-example1
+    ```

 ## Architecture